mimiframework/Mimi.jl/docs/src/howto/howto_5.md

 ## Parameters

 Component parameters in Mimi obtain values either (1) from a variable calculated by another component and passed through an internal connection or (2) from an externally set value stored in a model parameter.
-For the latter case, model parameters can be unshared, such that they can only connect to one component/parameter pair and must be accessed by specifying both the component and component's parameter name, or shared, such that they can connect to mulitple component/parameter pairs and have a unique name they can be referenced with.
+For the latter case, model parameters can be unshared, such that they can only connect to one component/parameter pair and must be accessed by specifying both the component and component's parameter name, or shared, such that they can connect to multiple component/parameter pairs and have a unique name they can be referenced with.

 In the next few subsections we will present the API for setting, connecting, and updating parameters as presented by different potential use cases.
-The API consistes of only a few primary functions:
+The API consists of only a few primary functions:

 - [`update_param!`](@ref)
 - [`add_shared_param!`](@ref)